Bayer-Group/BayerCLAW/doc/language.md

   in ECR.
 Use of version tags is recommended but optional; per custom, the version tag defaults to `:latest`.
 The usual [caveats](https://www.howtogeek.com/devops/understanding-dockers-latest-tag/) about the `:latest` tag apply.

-  🆕 You can [substitute](#string-substitution) values from the job data file into the version tag of your image, for
+  You can [substitute](#string-substitution) values from the job data file into the image name or version tag of your image, for example:
-  example:
   ```yaml
   image: my_repo/my_image:${job.environment}
   ```
   This is intended to help deploy multiple instances of a workflow in an account without having to change the code.

-  String substitutions can only be performed in the version tag, not in any other part of the image name.
+  String substitutions can only be performed in the image name and the version tag, not in any other part of the image name.
 * `task_role` (optional): allows overriding the global `task_role` on a per-step basis, if desired.
 * `inputs`: A set of key-value pairs indicating files to be downloaded from S3 for processing.